ossu/computer-science/README.md

 Your registration for this graduation course will be effectuated after you create your profile in our [students](/students) folder.

-> "How can I do it?"
+> "How can I do this?"

 Just fork this repository and create a markdown file named with your **GitHub username**.
 It’s that simple.